nestal/BrightFuture/README.md

-# BrightFuture: A Simple Implementation of a Then()-able future
+# BrightFuture: A Simple Implementation of a then()-able future

 In the C++11 specification, a new concurrency library was added to the standard library.
 It provides some convenient APIs like `std::async()`, `std::future` and `std::promise`.
 However, an important feature was missing: attaching a continuation routine when a future is fulfilled.
 The aim of this small library is to fill that gap.

+There is only one header file to download: [BrightFuture.hh](BrightFuture.hh).

 # Design Rationale